 - a.
-If you removed a card from the old PCIe riser, install the card to the new riser (see Replacing a PCIe Card, page 3-35). - b.
-Position the PCIe riser over its socket on the motherboard and over the chassis alignment features (see Figure 3-19): - The metal shell of the PCIe riser has alignment slots that engage with pegs on the chassis. - The metal shell has alignment tabs that fit into slots on the chassis rear panel. - c.
+If you removed a card from the old PCIe riser, install the card to the new riser (see Replacing a PCIe Card, page 3-40). - b.
+Position the PCIe riser over its socket on the motherboard and over its alignment slots in the chassis (see Figure 3-22). - c.
 Carefully push down on both ends of the PCIe riser to fully engage its circuit board connector with the socket on the motherboard. - d.
-Replace the top cover. - Replace the server in the rack, replace cables, and then power on the server by pressing the Power button.
+Connect external cables to any PCIe cards installed in the riser. - e.
+Replace the top cover. - f.
+Replace the server in the rack, replace cables, and then power on the server by pressing the Power button.

-Figure 3-21 Replacing the PCle Riser
+Figure 3-22 Replacing the PCle Riser